San7o/hpc-playground/README.md

 server stuff.
 On the older laptops I will install netBSD because It supports a wide veriety of devices.

-I'll also document my journey and thought here, as a little developer diary for keeping a record.
+I'll also document my journey and thoughts here, as a little developer diary to keep a record.